nosarthur/nosarthur.github.io/_drafts/aws.md

 See the [AWS free tier page](https://aws.amazon.com/free/) for details.

-So far I find the official AWS documentations not so user friendly: it is an encyclopedia that includes all kinds of topics but gets sketchy when it comes to details.
+So far I find the official AWS documentations not so user friendly: it is like an encyclopedia that includes all kinds of topics but gets sketchy on details.
-In this post I will share my notes to do the following tasks, using [python boto3 library](http://boto3.readthedocs.io/en/latest/) for automation:
+In this post I will share my notes for the following tasks:

 * [basic account configurations](#config)
 * [spin up and down an on-demand or spot EC2 instance](#instances)
 * [ssh to EC2 instance](#ssh)
 * [access S3 from EC2 instance without credentials](#s3)

-[Aws web console](https://aws.amazon.com/console/) is also used in these tasks since it is easier to change configurations via the webpage.
+Both [AWS web console](https://aws.amazon.com/console/) and [python boto3 library](http://boto3.readthedocs.io/en/latest/) are used for them.
+The web console is convenient for configurations and the boto3 API is good for automation.
-I only jot down what needs to be done on web console and possibly include a link to the documentation but do not include screen shots.
+For the web console part, I only jot down what needs to be done and possibly include a link to the documentation.

+## <a name='config'></a>basic account configuration

+After signing up for AWS (free tier account for example), the first thing to do is to [set up a user account](http://docs.aws.amazon.com/lambda/latest/dg/setting-up.html).
+There are three steps to this process:

+* create individual IAM user, e.g., dev
+* create user group to assign permissions, e.g., dev-group
+* create local credential files

+The first two steps can be done via the aws web console.
+To start with, we can attach the following permission to the user group

+* AmazonS3FullAccess
+* AmazonEC2FullAccess
+* AmazonRDSFullAccess

+To set up the local credential file, you can use the awscli command line tool.

 To install the boto3 library, run